Serpentinite: Decorative stone in architecture and art

-Carving stone tools, oil lamp-known as the Qulliq and Inuit sculpture
+By the Inuit

-The Inuit and other indigenous people of the Arctic areas and less so of southern areas used the carved bowl shaped serpentinite qulliq or kudlik lamp with wick, to burn oil or fat to heat, make light and cook with.
-The Inuit made tools and more recently carvings of animals for commerce.
+The Inuit and other indigenous people of the Arctic areas (and less so of more southern areas) used a carved lamp made of serpentinite, called a qulliq or kudlik, to burn oil or fat to heat, to make light and to cook with.
+The Inuit also used serpentinite to make tools, and more recently carvings of animals for commerce.

-Swiss ovenstone
+As an ovenstone

 A variety of chlorite talc schist associated with Alpine serpentinite is found in Val d'Anniviers, Switzerland and was used for making "ovenstones" (Ofenstein), a carved stone base beneath a cast iron stove.

 Neutron shield in nuclear reactors

-Serpentinite has a significant amount of bound water, hence it contains abundant hydrogen atoms able to slow down neutrons by elastic collision (neutron thermalization process).
-Because of this serpentinite can be used as dry filler inside steel jackets in some designs of nuclear reactors.
-For example, in RBMK series, as at Chernobyl, it was used for top radiation shielding to protect operators from escaping neutrons.
+Serpentinite has a significant amount of bound water, so it contains abundant hydrogen atoms able to slow down neutrons by elastic collision (neutron thermalization process).
+Because of this, serpentinite can be used as dry filler inside steel jackets in some designs of nuclear reactors.
+For example, in the RBMK series, as at Chernobyl, it was used for top radiation shielding to protect operators from escaping neutrons.
 Serpentine can also be added as aggregate to special concrete used in nuclear reactor shielding to increase the concrete density (2.6 g/cm3) and its neutron capture cross section.